kzorluoglu/kedmine-chrome/README.md

-# Redmine Time Tracker
+# Redmine Time Tracker - Chrome Extension

-A Vue.js application to efficiently track time for Redmine tickets.
+A Chrome Extension with Vue.js to efficiently track time for Redmine tickets.

 ## Screenshots